 The Federal Reserve has the power to change rates.
 Some Americans don’t realize they have the authority to do this too — at least for themselves.

+No matter where rates are at, people are still leaving money on the table if they aren’t earning any interest.
 Nearly one-in-four Americans weren’t earning any interest on their short-term savings, according to a Bankrate survey in May.
-Another 20 percent of respondents said they were earning less than 1 percent.

 Great opportunity for savers with CDs